Songs in the Key of Springfield

 Songs in the Key of Springfield is a soundtrack/novelty album from The Simpsons compiling many of the musical numbers from the series.
 The album was released in the United States on March 18, 1997, and in the United Kingdom in June 1997.
 This was the second album released in association with the Simpsons television series; however, the previous release, The Simpsons Sing the Blues, contained original recordings as opposed to songs featured in episodes of the series.

 The album was followed by The Yellow Album, a second album of original songs.
 Hollywood Records released the album on digital and streaming platforms on December 9, 2021.

 Music

-The first track, which is the extended version of the main title theme, notes that it is from the episode "Cape Feare".
-However, the actual episode does feature the extended opening and the same couch gag (the "chorus line" version), but Lisa's sax solo is different from the version featured on the album.
-Similarly, syndicated reruns of "Cape Feare" replace the entire opening altogether with the couch gag with the Simpsons finding exact doubles of themselves on the couch.
-However, the opening sequence that matches the one on the CD was used, complete with the same sax solo and couch gag, on the episodes "Monty Can't Buy Me Love", "Simpson Safari" and "The Bart Wants What It Wants", which aired well after the album's release.
+The first track is an extended version of the main title theme listed as being from the episode "Cape Feare".
+However, Lisa's saxophone solo featured in the album track is different from the solo that was used in that episode.
+The theme version matching the one on the album (with the same sax solo) that matches the one on the CD was used, complete with the same sax solo, for the episodes "Monty Can't Buy Me Love", "Simpson Safari" and "The Bart Wants What It Wants", which all aired well after the album's release.
+In addition, syndicated reruns of "Cape Feare" replaced the original opening with a shorter opening without the extended "chorus line" couch gag.